 Terry has worked in the field of higher education for nearly 10 years.
-Prior to his current position, he served as an engineering faculty member, coordinator for several outreach programs, leader for student success initiatives, transfer program coordinator, and academic mentor to underrepresented minority programs.
-Additionally, he has served as a faculty senator, a member of several Science, Technology, Engineering and Mathematics (STEM) grant advisory boards, and as a principal investigator of a Georgia Board of Regents sponsored grant.
-Prior to 2006, Terry worked as an engineer in well-known industries while continuing his education toward a terminal degree in mechanical engineering.
-Terry keeps his skills sharp by assisting small companies and individuals to solve real engineering problems and bring new ideas to patent at economical rates.
+Prior to his current position, he served as an assistant dean, an engineering faculty member, coordinator for several outreach programs, leader for student success initiatives, transfer program coordinator, and academic mentor to underrepresented minority programs.
+Additionally, he has served as a faculty senator, a member of several Science, Technology, Engineering and Mathematics (STEM) grant advisory boards, and as a Principal Investigator of a Georgia Board of Regents sponsored grant.
+Prior to 2006, Terry worked as an engineer in well-known industries while continuing his education toward a terminal degree in Mechanical Engineering.

 Terry holds a Doctorate in Higher Education Management from the University of Georgia's Institute of Higher Education, and both Bachelor and Master of Science Degrees in Mechanical Engineering from Southern Illinois University.